n3rdopolis/rebeccablackos/README.txt

       Need Creative Commons compatible images that can actually be put into a Open Source CD.

 PROBLEMS:
-      Wayland is still new, things are still a bit unstable, but somewhat useable
+      Wayland is still new, things are still a bit unstable, but "somewhat" useable.

-      Won't fit on a normal CD, the ISO requires a DVD, or to be created on a flash drive with the startup disk creator in Ubuntu.